PrithivirajDamodaran/FlashRank/README.md

 ## Deployment patterns
 #### How to use it in a AWS Lambda function ?
-In AWS or other serverless environments the entire VM is read-only you might have to create your own custom dir and use it for loading the models (and eventually as a cache between warm calls).
+In AWS or other serverless environments the entire VM is read-only you might have to create your own custom dir.
+You can do so in your Dockerfile and use it for loading the models (and eventually as a cache between warm calls).
 You can do it during init with cache_dir parameter.

 ```python
 ranker = Ranker(model_name="ms-marco-MiniLM-L-12-v2", cache_dir="/opt")